aviate-labs/agent-go-example/README.md

 	if err != nil {
 		log.Fatal(err)
 	}

-	// oldestBlock = blockHeight.FirstBlockIndex // The first block that we can query the ledger. lastBlock := blockHeight.ChainLength // The last block that we can query the ledger.
+	lastBlock := blockHeight.ChainLength // The last block on the ledger. fmt.Println(lastBlock)
-	_ = lastBlock
 }

 ```